 Cambodia tends to fly under the radar in the world of foreign investment.
 Many tend to think of it as a small, war-torn country that lags behind its neighbors in population, wealth, and development.

 However, this frontier market is actually one of the best places in Asia for real estate investors.
-Its economy is small but resilient, and the country hasn’t experienced a recession in over 20 years.
+Cambodia’s economy is relatively small but very resilient.

 The city also attracts expats with its lively street markets, stunning French architecture, and historic temples.
 Given this appeal, savvy investors have begun to flock to Phnom Penh for profitable real estate at shockingly low prices.

 Foreigners normally purchase two types of property – shophouse apartments and condos.
 Shophouse apartments can be renovated, rented, and resold for a hearty return.